Daboss57/bioinformatics/CONTRIBUTING.md

 By participating, you agree to uphold the [Code of Conduct](CODE_OF_CONDUCT.md).
 Decisions about architecture and roadmap are documented in ADRs (to be added) and discussed openly via GitHub issues or community calls.

-If you have questions, open an issue or email pgip-maintainers@proton.me.
+If you have questions, open an issue or email noelbobby01@gmail.com.
 We look forward to building PGIP together!